cvanelteren/academic-kickstart/content/project/tssclient/index.md

 date = 2018-03-10T00:00:00

 # Project summary to display on homepage.
-summary = "A python daemon around tss-saver daemon"
+summary = "A python daemon around tss-saver"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`